 The Final/Severe Stage

-This is the most advanced stage of CCD.
-The dog features behavioral problems like barking throughout the night, wandering, lack of response to commands, increased house urination, soiling, etc.
+This is the most advanced stage of CCD, and it’s the stage when most pet owners wonder when to put a dog down due to dementia.
+Your dog may begin to exhibit behavioral issues such as barking throughout the night, wandering, lack of response to commands, increased house urination, and soiling indoor spaces.

 What Causes Dementia in Dogs?

 Unfortunately, the primary cause of dementia in dogs remains unknown.
 However, the condition may result from chemical and physical changes in the brain as the dog ages.
-That is why Dementia is common in adult dogs of nine and above.
+That is why dementia is most common in adult dogs aged nine and above.

 Treatment for Dogs With Dementia

-While there is no treatment for dementia in dogs, there are various management options that can help you slow the advancement of the cognitive dysfunction, boost longevity and the overall quality of the dog’s life.
-These options include:
+Unfortunately, there is not yet a cure for dementia in dogs.
+However, there are various management options that can help you slow the advancement of the cognitive dysfunction, and these options can boost longevity and the overall quality of the dog’s life.
+These treatments include:

 Giving Nutritional Supplements to Your Dog